fivdi/epoll/README.md

 }, 30000);
 ```

-When watch-button has terminated, GPIO #4 can be unexported using the
+When watch-button has terminated, GPIO4 can be unexported using the
 unexport bash script.

 ```